ForgeRock/forgeops/README.ng.md

 This will set the mem, cpu, and disk to the small definition, but set the replicas to 1.

+#### image

+Both the current forgeops script and the new forgeops-ng script will update the image-defaulter in your Kustomize overlay when doing a build.
+The image script was created to help out Helm users by updating the images in the values files for the requested overlay.

+This command is called by the build script for you, so you don't need to do anything special when you build images.
+However, if you follow our advice and create a single instance environment for each environment you run, it can be useful to you.
+After updating and exporting your config, you can build new images which updates the images in your overlay and values files.
+At this point, you can use the image command to copy your images from one environment to another.

+For example, in a production environment called `prod` you might configure and build your images in a single instance environment called `prod-single`.
+To copy the freshly built images to the `prod` environment you would do this:

+`forgeops-ng image --env-name prod --source prod-single --copy`

 #### info